Skip to content

 Dict[str, str | float]

-Dict with a summary of the command issued.
-Keys include:
+Dict summarizing the command issued.
+Keys typically include

 Dict[str, str | float]